bakhshipoor/USBDevices_WMI/README.md

    USBDevicesCollection.DeviceChanged += USBDevicesCollections_DeviceChanged;
    ```

-5. After initial USBDevices class you should start the monitiring by `Start()`:
+5. After initial `USBDevices` class you should start the monitiring by `Start()`:
    ```sh
    USBDevicesCollection.Start();
    ```

-6. `USBDevices` class inherited from Concurrent Dictionary.
+6. `USBDevices` class inherited from `Concurrent Dictionary`.
 You can access devices list by `USBDevicesCollection.Values`.

-For more information study the codes;
+For more information study the codes or contact with me;

 ## Demo video (GIF)